 There is so much business out there, you just need to find out where your perfect customers are.
-They are often speaking to business owners who are sitting right next to you at your regular networking event.
+And often they are speaking to the business owners who are sitting right next to you at your regular networking event.

 Put simply, stop thinking of your business as an island in the middle of the ocean and start thinking of yourselves as the hotels on the Maldives – a group of islands, all connected, yet still independent – just like you and your fellow networkers!

-The measure of this revolution (including salesXchange) is the ability for businesses to function together and independently whilst at the same time maintaining a constant connection with customers.
+The measure of this revolution (including a SalesXchange Syndicate) is the ability for businesses to function together and independently whilst at the same time maintaining a constant connection with customers.

 Whether you call it collaboration, syndication, group working or a co-op, the bottom line is you all need each other and being overly protective of your customers, after they have bought from you, is not going to help you in the long run.